Your fastest associates are losing two hours a day.

 This problem isn't getting smaller.
 It's getting worse.

-Many of these facilities have invested heavily in internal automation — autonomous mobile robots, goods-to-person systems, AI-driven warehouse management.
+Many of these facilities have invested heavily in internal automation — autonomous mobile robots (AMRs), goods-to-person systems, AI-driven warehouse management.
 Targeted automation can reduce picking travel time by up to 60% inside the building.
 But that same level of attention hasn't been applied to the space between the parking lot and the front door.

 The irony is hard to miss.
 Inside the building, you're deploying robotics to eliminate unnecessary walking.
-Outside the building, your workers are walking a mile through a truck court to get to the robots.
+Outside the building, your associates are walking a mile through a truck court to get to the robots.

 What a system looks like